keriszafir/rpi2caster/README.md

 	especially given that the unit needs customizing.
 I built a module on a THT prototyping board and DIP IC's.
 The extension needs drivers to connect the MCP23017 outputs with each of the solenoid valves.
 ULN2803 ICs (8-channel Darlington drivers with surge suppressing diodes) are perfect for this.
 You need 4 of them - two for each of the MCP23017's.
-	BTW, I've got a nice power supply salvaged from a fax machine - it supplies +5V and +24V.
+	You have to choose the different addresses for both MCP23017.
+This is achieved by connecting different combinations of A0, A1 and A2 input (pin numbers 15, 16, 17) to +3V3 or GND.
+For my device, I've chosen 0x20 (all pins grounded) for the chip that controls rows, and 1x20 (3V3 on pin 15 and pins 16, 17 grounded) for the chip that controls columns.
+See pin-mappings.csv BTW, I've got a nice power supply salvaged from a fax machine - it supplies +5V and +24V.
 5. Resolve the dependencies as described further.
 6. Port the source so that it uses RPi I/O addresses, can be built with GNU toolchain and supports UTF-8.